 The CRR entered into force on 1 January 2014, and has direct effect in the Netherlands.
 The CRD IV Directive was implemented in Dutch law on 1 August 2014.
-A number of the requirements introduced under CRD IV will be further supplemented through the Regulatory and Implementing Technical Standards, many of which are not yet finalised, as produced by the European Banking Authority ("EBA"), and to be adopted by the European Commission.
+A number of the requirements introduced under CRD IV have been and will be further supplemented through the Regulatory and Implementing Technical Standards produced by the European Banking Authority ("EBA").
+The application in full of all measures under CRD IV (including any national implementation thereof in the Netherlands) will have to be completed before 1 January 2019.

-CRD IV, in implementing Basel III, introduced standards that are significantly more stringent than the requirements that previously existed.
-It is intended to increase the quality and quantity of capital, requires increased capital against derivative positions and introduced a capital conservation buffer, a counter-cyclical buffer, a systemic buffer, a systemic importance buffer, a new liquidity framework, a liquidity coverage ratio ("LCR") and net stable funding ratio ("NSFR") as well as a leverage ratio.
-The systemic importance buffer is aimed at reducing a bank's probability of default.
+CRD IV, in implementing Basel III is intended to increase the quality and quantity of capital, requires increased capital against derivative positions and introduced a capital conservation buffer, a countercyclical buffer, a systemic risk buffer, a systemic importance buffer, a new liquidity framework, a liquidity coverage ratio ("LCR") and net stable funding ratio ("NSFR") as well as a leverage ratio.
+The systemic importance buffer is aimed at enhancing a bank's viability.
 In this regard, DNB classified BNG Bank as a bank of national systemic importance in December 2015.
-As a result, BNG Bank must maintain a systemic importance buffer of 1% within the weighted solvency as of 2016.
+Based on a decision by DNB, BNG Bank is currently not required to maintain a systemic risk buffer but is required to maintain a systemic importance buffer of 1%.
+This systemic importance buffer is being phased-in gradually over the period 2016-2019.
+As such, the 1% charge resulted in a 0.25% charge in 2016 and a 0.50% charge will result in 2017.
 In view of BNG Bank's high current CET 1 and Tier 1 ratios, the current CET 1 and Tier 1 ratio are well above the required CET 1 and Tier 1 ratio including the systemic importance buffer.
-The systemic buffer charge will be phased-in over the period 2016-2019.
-As such, the 1% charge results in a 0.25% charge in 2016.
 The LCR addresses the sufficiency of high quality liquid assets to meet short-term liquidity needs under a specified acute stress scenario, which may not fall below 100% of the estimated net cash outflows for the following 30 days.
-The NSFR requires that banks maintain a stable funding profile in relation to their on-and off-balance sheet activities, i.e. that long-term assets are covered with sufficient stable funding.
+The NSFR requires that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities, i.e. that long-term assets are covered with sufficient stable funding.